1995parham-me/kubernetes101/README.md

 - Create Kubernetes deployments for PHP apps
 - Use PgBouncer for database connections
-- Configure ingress controller (Nginx/Traefik)
+- Configure HTTPProxy for routing and TLS
 - Set up CI/CD pipeline
+- Implement canary or blue-green deployments

 ### 7. Establish Upgrade Strategy